sunesimonsen/workspace-cache/README.md

   $ workspace-cache <command> [flags]

 Flags

-  --concurrency       how many threads to use, defaults to 2 * CPU's --cache             the cache directory, defaults to .workspace-cache
+  --concurrency       how many threads to use, defaults to 2 * CPU's

+  --cache             the cache directory, defaults to .workspace-cache

 Commands

   list                list the packages in dependency order

+    --filter          all: (default) all packages
+                      not-cached: all packages that is not cached for the current version
+                      cached: all packages that is cached for the current version

+    --hierarchy       all: (default) don't filter based on hierarchy
+                      shared: only list shared packages
+                      root: only list root packages

+  run <script>        run a npm script in each packages that contains that script

     --filter          all: (default) all packages
                       not-cached: all packages that is not cached for the current version